Child Therapist and Teen Therapist

 As a therapist at Compassionate Counseling St. Louis, I specialize in supporting children and teens with ADHD, anxiety, and emotional regulation challenges.
 Many of the kids I work with are bright, sensitive, and creative but have trouble managing frustration, following through, or calming their minds when things feel overwhelming.

 In therapy, we build practical tools together — things like turn-taking, frustration tolerance, problem-solving, and mindfulness.
-I use Cognitive Behavioral Therapy (CBT), along with creative and play-based approaches, to help kids practice these skills in ways that feel natural and engaging.
+I use Cognitive Behavioral Therapy (CBT), along with creative approaches that are based in play and art, to help kids practice these skills in ways that feel natural and engaging.

 Building Real-Life Skills Through Connection

-I believe that therapy works best when kids feel safe, understood, and supported.
+I believe that therapy works best when the kids and teens that I work with feel safe, understood, and supported.
 Whether we’re talking, drawing, or playing a quick game, my focus is always on helping them grow self-awareness and learn new strategies they can use outside of session.

 I also help families understand the overlap between anxiety, anger, and focus challenges.
 Many anxious kids are misdiagnosed or suspected of having ADHD — or have both.
 By understanding what’s really going on underneath, we can help your child develop healthier coping skills and feel calmer and more confident day to day.